Streampunk/ledger/README.md

   console.error('Video source was not removed as expected.');
 });
 ```

+Reading and updating the node itself is achieved using the `getSelf` and `putSelf` methods respectively.

 The previously recommended methods of `getStore` and `setStore` have been deprecated.